MacBook Air M4 Review: Performance and Features Explained

 The "Could Have Been" Upgrades:

 1. Thermal Throttling: All MacBook Air processors are ARM Architecture processors that come with a fanless design which can lead to reduced performance during sustained heavy workloads.
-Once again, the Air lineup was never meant for heavy-loaded tasks, you can still make work with it nevertheless.
+Once again, the Air lineup was never meant for heavy-loaded tasks; you can still make it work with it, nevertheless.

 2. Old Display Panel: It still uses a 60Hz IPS panel, which feels outdated compared to OLED panels of its Windows counterparts or higher refresh rate displays.
 Also, the notch is getting older in the last two generations.
 Apple does need a design upgrade.
 For instance, DELL XPS laptops have been able to integrate a full-fledged HD webcam along with an IR Blaster for facial recognition in a thin bezel.
 Apple should start bundling FaceID into the notch.